 His mother was a highly respected fine artist who often painted in the National Gallery of Art in Washington, D.C.
 He learned 4x5 camera technique while working for the Dartmouth College photographer.
 After graduating from Dartmouth, Wayne spent invaluable time with the revered photographic artist Ansel Adams in California.
 Adams has remained a powerful influence of Wayne's art.
 He returned to the Washington area and built his award-winning art business to be nationwide, with headquarters in Virginia.
-After forty years of intense field work, Wayne knows his craft inside out, yet concentrates on the art side of his world.
+After more than forty-five years of intense field work, Wayne knows his craft inside out, yet concentrates on the art side of his world.
 He tries to photograph the natural world as he would like it to be.

 AN ARTIST'S EYE

 Wayne became familiar with many of America’s magnificent national parks, investing hundreds of weeks hiking, exploring, and making photographs.
 This time has made him a lifelong believer in the power of nature to nurture those who are trapped in cubicles on pretty days.
 He has loved hiking and photographing striking landscapes using heavy large-format equipment.